lukmanr/CLVPipelines/README.md

 ```
 kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
 ```
 After port forwarding has been established, use Cloud Shell web preview to open KFP UI on port 8080.
+Note that it may take a couple of minutes before the UI is fully functional.

 ## Configuring AI Platform Notebook